U.N. says Russia's eastern Ghouta aid plan not enough

 “We were not involved in the talks that led to the declaration of a five-hour pause.
 And if we had been we would say that it is not enough,” Egeland said.

-Egeland said a “two-way” humanitarian corridor was needed, with several convoys each week into eastern Ghouta, while 1,000 priority medical cases must be evacuated for treatment.
+Egeland said a“two-way” humanitarian corridor was needed, with several convoys each week into eastern Ghouta, while 1,000 priority medical cases must be evacuated for treatment.

 “I have to say I know no humanitarian actor... who thinks the five hours is enough for us to be able to deliver relief into eastern Ghouta and to organise orderly medical evacuations out,” he said of the Russian unilateral declaration.